-The City of Fresno held a 30-day public comment period to receive comments on the draft Consolidated Plan and Annual Action Plan from March 3, 2025, to April 3, 2025.
-During that time, copies of the draft plans were made available for public review on the project website, FresnoConPlan.org, and residents and stakeholders could provide written comments.
-Residents and stakeholders could also mail or deliver written comments to the Community Development Division at 2600 Fresno Street, Fresno, CA 93721, or e-mail comments to info@mosaiccommunityplanning.com.
-The City received 27 comments on the draft plans.
-The City held a final public hearing on the draft plans on June 12, 2025.
+The City of Fresno will hold a 30-day public comment period to receive comments on the draft Consolidated Plan and Annual Action Plan from March 3, 2025, to April 3, 2025.
+During that time, copies of the draft plans will be made available for public review on the project website, FresnoConPlan.org, and residents and stakeholders can provide written comments.
+Residents and stakeholders can also mail or deliver written comments to the Community Development Division at 2600 Fresno Street, Fresno, CA 93721, or e-mail comments to info@mosaiccommunityplanning.com.
+The City will hold a final public hearing on the draft plans on May 1, 2025.
 A summary of community engagement results is provided in the following section.
 Complete survey results and outreach materials can be found in the appendix.
+Comments received during the public comment period and public hearing, will be summarized and included in the final draft submitted to HUD.

-Summary of comments or views not accepted and the reasons for not accepting them
+6. Summary of comments or views not accepted and the reasons for not accepting them